 How to Eat a Pomegranate

-Now that you know how to deseed a pomegranate, it’ll slash the time it takes to make gorgeous recipes like these:
+Now that you know how to remove pomegranate seeds quickly and easily, you can slash the time it takes to make gorgeous recipes like these: